dborth/dosbox-wii/INSTALL_Wii.md

 Now `dosbox-wii.dol` can be executed on the Wii.
 The easiest way is to replace the `boot.dol` file of an existing dosbox-wii installation (sd:/apps/dosbox-wii) with this file.
 In this case the name `dosbox-wii.dol` must also be renamed to `boot.dol` accordingly.

-If you want do compile Dosbox with older devkitPro and lib versions (like the dosbox-wii 1.7 version was compiled) then open the Makefile and change `LIBS_VER:=CUR` to `LIBS_VER:=OLD`.
-This would only work if you really have the old versions installed.
-If you change this use `make clean`  after changing.